hiuller/planejador/readme.md

-## Hello world
+## Steelshop planner
-This is my first time in the land of markdown files.
+This project aims to address the problem of production planning for a oxigen LD steelshop.